CAT phones: Overview

-The range was developed, manufactured and sold by Bullitt Mobile Ltd, part of the British telecommunications and consumer electronics technology company Bullitt Group Ltd, under exclusive license from Caterpillar Inc. since 2012.
+The range was developed, manufactured and sold by Bullitt Mobile Ltd, part of the British telecommunications and consumer electronics technology company Bullitt Group Ltd, under exclusive license from Caterpillar Inc. starting in 2012.

 Cat phones were toughened devices and included rugged smartphones.
 The range included standard feature phones, enhanced specification smartphones which operate on the Android operating system, and related accessories.

-In early 2024 the phonemaker closed down.
+In early 2024 Bullitt Group closed down.